hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

 If you want to sort the result before paging, you need to specify a comparator object that implements the `Comparator` interface.
 Also, this comparator object should be one of `IdentifiedDataSerializable` or `Portable`.
-After implementing the Node.js version, you need to implement the Java equivalent of the comparator and its factory.
+After implementing this object in Node.js, you need to implement the Java equivalent of it and its factory.
 The Java equivalent of the comparator should implement `java.util.Comparator`.
-Note that `compare` function of the `Comparator` on the Java side is the equivalent of the `sort` function of `Comparator` on the Node.js side.
+Note that the `compare` function of `Comparator` on the Java side is the equivalent of the `sort` function of `Comparator` on the Node.js side.
 When you implement the `Comparator` and its factory, you can add them to the `CLASSPATH` of the server side.
-See [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).
+See the [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).

-Also, You can access a specific page more easily with the help of the `setPage` function.
-This way, if you make a query for the hundredth page, for example, it will get all 100 pages at once instead of reaching the hundredth page one by one using the `nextPage` function.
+Also, you can access a specific page more easily with the help of the `setPage` function.
+This way, if you make a query for the 100th page, for example, it will get all 100 pages at once instead of reaching the 100th page one by one using the `nextPage` function.

 ### 7.7.2.
 Fast-Aggregations

-Fast-Aggregations provides some aggregate functions (such as sum, average, max, min) on top of Hazelcast `IMap` entries.
+Fast-Aggregations feature provides some aggregate functions, such as `sum`, `average`, `max`, and `min`, on top of Hazelcast `IMap` entries.
 Their performance is perfect since they run in parallel for each partition and are highly optimized for speed and low memory consumption.

 The `Aggregators` object provides a wide variety of built-in aggregators.
 The full list is presented below:

-- count
+- `count`
-- doubleAvg
+- `doubleAvg`
-- doubleSum
+- `doubleSum`
-- numberAvg
+- `numberAvg`
-- fixedPointSum
+- `fixedPointSum`
-- floatingPointSum
+- `floatingPointSum`
-- max
+- `max`
-- min
+- `min`
-- integerAvg
+- `integerAvg`
-- integerSum
+- `integerSum`
-- longAvg
+- `longAvg`
-- longSum
+- `longSum`

 You can use these aggregators with the `IMap.aggregate()` and `IMap.aggregateWithPredicate()` functions.

-Let's look at the following example.
+See the following example.

 ```javascript
 var map;